camptocamp/c2c.recipe.closurecompile/README.rst

     script containing the contents of all the files, or "compiled" to produce compiled output with the Closure Compiler.
 Default is "compiled".
+  * ``compiler_flags``: A space seperated list of additional compiler flags for the Closure Compiler.
+They are passed to the compiler as specified.
+    Optional.

 depswriter
 ----------